I Got U

-"I Got U" is a song by English record producer Duke Dumont, featuring fellow record producer Jax Jones.
-It was released as the second single from his forthcoming debut studio album on 16 March 2014.
-The song reached number-one in Ireland, the UK and on the US Dance Club Songs chart.
-It features on his EP EP1, which was released in North America.
-It also appears on the compilation album Now 87 and in the video game Forza Horizon 2.
+"I Got U" is a song by English DJ and record producer Duke Dumont featuring English DJ, record producer and remixer Jax Jones and British singer-songwriter Kelli-Leigh from their 2014 debut album EP1.

 Background and release

-The song interpolates vocals from session singer Kelli-Leigh's performance of "My Love Is Your Love".
-Dumont was inspired by the original recording of that song by Whitney Houston, saying: "It's one of my favourite Whitney songs, especially the latter Whitney period."
+The song interpolates the 1998 song "My Love Is Your Love" by American singer Whitney Houston.
+Dumont stated that "I Got U" was inspired by the song, saying: "It's one of my favourite Whitney songs, especially the latter Whitney period."

 In April 2014, Dumont explained his process of making the song:

 It was released in the United Kingdom on 16 March 2014 on Blasé Boys Club and Virgin EMI Records.
 A remix EP was released on the same day containing remixes of the song by MK, Tensnake, Jonas Rathsman, Bondax and High Contrast.

 Promotion

 The song was first aired on Annie Mac's Radio 1 show on 6 December 2013.
-She replayed the record halfway through because she couldn't get enough of it.
+She replayed the record halfway through because she could not get enough of it.